wpieters/wpieters.github.io/content/posts/my-first-post.md

 - Technology and programming
 - Personal projects
 - Thoughts and experiences
+- Gaming and other hobbies
 - And much more!

 Stay tuned as I migrate my existing content and add new posts!

+## Oh, also

+I migrated this entire thing using Cursor.
+I'll probably do a post on that as well, since I've been using Cursor and Windsurf for more simplistic projects and I have opinions 😏